nativelibs4java/Scalaxy/README.md

 	scalacOptions += "-Xprint:scalaxy-rewriter"

+# Creating your own Compilets

+This is not fully tested / supported yet, but if you want to have a go at it please see `Examples/CustomCompilets`.

 # Hacking

 To build the sources and compile a file test.scala using the compiler plugin, use [paulp's sbt script](https://github.com/paulp/sbt-extras) :